tiangolo/uvicorn-gunicorn-fastapi-docker/README.md

 It has sensible defaults, but you can configure it with environment variables or override the configuration files.

-There is also an Alpine version.
-If you want it, use one of the Alpine tags from above.
+There is also a slim version and another one based on Alpine Linux.
+If you want one of those, use one of the tags from above.

 ### `tiangolo/uvicorn-gunicorn`